BoxCatGarden/proc_macro_api/proc_macro_api/doc.md

 the function should have a signature required by the proc-macro attribute.

-When a path is renamed with the underscore alias, it is not required to be a path of function, and not required to be annotated with proc-macro attributes.
+When a path is renamed with the underscore alias, it is not required to be a path of a function, and not required to be annotated with proc-macro attributes.
 The path is only required to be syntactically valid.